spandanb/learndb-py/tasks.md

   - this checks whether names are valid and defined
   - this could vm methods

-## Pager
-- pager
-  - persist returned page nums
-    - when pager is returned a page- it keeps this in an in-mem structure, that is lost when the program is terminated.
-To avoid space leak, persist the returned page nums to an on-disk linked list.

 ## User API
  - in addition to LearnDB do I want to support: